-I gave a keynote in Dammam, Saudi Arabia last week.
-It was an interesting conference with over 1000 delegates, mainly from across Saudi Arabia.
+I gave a keynote in Dammam, brand viagra online Saudi Arabia last week.
+It was an interesting conference with over 1000 delegates, sale mainly from across Saudi Arabia.
 The conference organizers had invited an impressive line up of international speakers.
 Here are some of the highlights

 Jim Cibulka started the conference off with a talk on international collaboration.
 He referenced Peter Drucker’s work on knowledge workers and argued that we have shifted from a data poor to a data rich context.
 He argued that there were a number of demands on Higher Education, including: the need to produce more high-quality degrees, the globalization of the workshop and mobility of students, and the need for cost-effective solutions to increase collage access to underserved populations.
 For the states he listed the following challenges: dwindling government budgetary support for public institutions, decrease in the proportion of young adults earning degrees, policy makers call for accountability, and technological advances challenging traditional modes of delivery (referencing Christiansen’s concept of disruptive technology).
 He described CAEP and their approach to accreditation, with an emphasis on outcomes and results.